Raman-Lal/object-detection-traffic-cameras/README.md

 These risks are addressed in the system evaluation and will be further discussed in the final project report’s reflection section.

 ---

-## Project Goal
-The purpose of the project is to build a small but complete traffic detection pipeline that can process video input, detect multiple objects in real time, track vehicle density, and generate analytical outputs.
-While the technology is not new, the project demonstrates how different tools can be combined into an educational, transparent, and reproducible prototype suitable for academic evaluation.

 ## Evaluation Summary (Phase 3)
 The system was tested on three different traffic videos to compare performance under different conditions: